 These are run for Year 12 to address issues such as time and stress management and provide guidance and tips on doing one’s best in examinations.
-Students are given a booklet which has been developed by the school to help them be better prepared for the HSC.
+Students are given resources which developed by the school to help them be better prepared for the HSC.

 STUDENT MENTORING PROGRAM